elastic/rally/docs/docker.rst

 -----------

 It is highly recommended to use a local bind mount (or a `named volume <https://success.docker.com/article/different-types-of-volumes>`_) for the directory ``/rally/.rally`` in the container.
-This will ensure you have persistence across invocations and any tracks downloaded and extracted won't need to be extracted again.
+This will ensure you have persistence across invocations and any tracks downloaded and extracted can be reused, reducing the startup time.
-You need to ensure the UID is ``1000`` (or GID is ``0`` especially in OpenShift) so that Rally can write to the directory.
+You need to ensure the UID is ``1000`` (or GID is ``0`` especially in OpenShift) so that Rally can write to the bind-mounted directory.

 If your local bind mount doesn't contain a ``rally.ini`` the container will create one for you during the first run.